husni-zuhdi/husni-blog-resources/001-how-to-setup-simple-kubernetes-cluster-with-gce/README.md

             rm cilium-linux-${CLI_ARCH}.tar.gz{,.sha256sum}
             ```

-        6. Join the node with our master node.
-The command is in step 12
+        6. Join the other node with our master node.
+The command is in step 12 stdout

             ```bash
             sudo kubeadm join INT_IP_ADDR:6443 --token TOKEN \